Rods: Steve has been affiliated with St. Croix since 1988 and has found no reason to use any other brand.

 Lures: Steve believes that lures are tools, and there are no magic baits.
 Each one is used for a specific situation.
 His tackle box is filled with lures like Mepps, Double Cowgirls, DepthRaiders, Slammers, Reef Hawgs, TopRaiders, Teasertails, Grandmas, Jakes, Stompers, Bull Dawgs, Shallow Invaders, Jackpots, and Triple D’s, to name a few.

-Steve uses Mister Twister tails to add color and vibration to many of his bucktail offerings.
+Steve often uses Mister Twister tails to the back of his bucktails to add color and vibration.

-For more information on Frabill’s fine product line please visit: www.frabill.com
+For more information on Merc’s fine product line visit: www.mercurymarine.com.

-Fishfinder/GPS: Steve has become a big fan of the new Humminbird fishfinder/GPS combos, and in 2016 will run Humminbird’s brand new Helix 10 units front and back.
-“Hummingbirds have great resolution, tremendous target separation, and unmatched GPS accuracy,” Steve noted.
+Fishfinder/GPS: Steve has become a big fan of Humminbird fishfinder/GPS combos, and uses Humminbird’s Helix 10 units front and back.
+“Humminbirds have great resolution, tremendous target separation, and unmatched GPS accuracy,” Steve noted.
 The Helix units have Humminbird’s exciting Side Imaging and Down Imaging technology.

 With both units linked via Ethernet, waypoints can instantly be shared back and forth between the units.
 “Say you’ve just scanned a shoreline with Side Imaging and you spot a fish crib or rock pile you didn’t know was there.
 Mark it with a waypoint, and thanks to the Ethernet connection, the waypoint is now on both ‘Birds.
 I can instantly go to my bow fishfinder and return to the new waypoint and fish the spot I’ve just found.”